kenils/Camp-Mart/README.md

 3.)
 User Profile: A Dashboard for Users to get information about a User and his uploaded posts 4.)
 Password Reset Feature via email verification
 5.)
 Feature to add and upload images from local system which will be stored on Cloudinary Cloud Storage.
+6.)
+An Admin Feature who will have the ownership access to all posts and comments.(Only configurable through Backend for security reasons)